It’s back! Celebrations abound for this year’s Women in Horror Month. Here’s how we’re participating:

 We’re hittin’ everything hot in 2014!
 A couple of months ago it was Jennifer Kent’s The Babadook and next month it’s Ana Lily Amirpour’s A Girl Walks Home Alone at Night.
 Enjoy our interest in new horror while it lasts.

 To tide you over, check out our brand new special Women in Horror Month PSA (below)!
-Plus these episodes from the archives focusing on women-made horror, including last month’s official pre-game episode on Julie Taymor’s Titus:
+Plus these episodes from the archives focusing on women-made horror, including this month’s official pre-game episode on Julie Taymor’s Titus:

 Blood Diner & The Oracle